 While working, I went back to school and obtained a Bachelor of Science in Nursing.
 During that time I quit writing.
 I became the ER Clinical Instructor, which gave me a whole new set of skills.
 I learned lots of new computer skills, learned to teach and got very good at organization.

 Seven years ago, after thirty-one years of marriage, my husband and I divorced.
 I’d just started really getting back into writing, and as I dealt with my unexpected single status and living alone for the first time in my life, I began to focus on that long-ago dream of being a writer.

 In 2010 I was fortunate to be able to retire from nursing and focus on writing.
 I also read a lot, which is great fun.
 I love what I’m doing now.
 I love the new friends I’ve made and I’m proud of the way I’ve taken ownership of my new role and this new journey.

-I’m sure you won’t be surprised to learn my first novel, A LOVE EVER CONSTANT, is about a nurse—a Victorian nurse who finds herself adrift after returning from service in the Crimea.
+I’m sure you won’t be surprised to learn my first novel, THE UNSEDUCIBLE EARL (a 2014 Golden Heart® finalist), is about a nurse—a Victorian nurse who finds herself adrift after returning from service in the Crimea.
 I wanted people to understand how a nurse feels about her/his patient—the special connection between them, the high regard a nurse has for the person in her care.
 In my second novel, A HERO TO HOLD (a 2012 Golden Heart® finalist), the remarkable hero is disabled.
 I suspect the nurse part of me will always find its way into my books, and I think that’s good.